antdwolf/AHK-v2.-Cursor-Language-Indicator-black-white-Fast-language-change-CapsLock-/README.md

 Changes the cursor regardless of the language change hotkeys you use (uses timer with 300ms periodicity)

 - Works correctly for several languages
-- Works with the Windows function ìLet me use a different input method for each app windowî
+- Works with the Windows function ‚ÄúLet me use a different input method for each app window‚Äù
 - Problem*: can change the colour of the cursor while launching applications (actually it is not so critical)

 <details>